uvacw/teachteacher-python/day4/exercises-1/possible-solution-exercise-1.md

 articles_without_stopwords = [" ".join([w for w in article.lower().split() if w not in mystopwords]) for article in articles]
 ```

-Different--probably more sophisticated--solution using a function.
+Different--probably more sophisticated--solution, by writing a function and calling it in a list comprehension:

 ```python
 def remove_stopwords(article, stopwordlist):